Scrapbook making is a way of preserving photos and mementos that you can look back on and enjoy for many years to come.

-As you put together a scrapbook, it's important to know how to adhere photos correctly; otherwise, within a few months the photos might become loose or have dark spots from using the wrong kind of glue.
+As you put together a scrapbook page, it's important to know how to stick photos in a scrapbook correctly; otherwise, within a few months the photos might become loose or have dark spots from using the wrong kind of glue.

 Discover why what works to glue construction paper together may not necessarily work for adhering photos.

 When you're scrapbook making, here's the key to adhering photos—use photo tabs!
-Photo tabs come as a role of double-sided square tabs housed in a cardboard box dispenser.
+Photo tabs come as a role of double-sided square tabs housed in a scrapbook making cardboard box dispenser.
 A personal favorite is the Click n Stick brand.
 You simply place the box applicator onto the back of your photo, press it, and it transfers the tab to your photo.
 This is much easier than having to peel one side of the tab.

 For some of your scrapbook layout ideas, you'll want to be able to secure a photo, but only temporarily.
 For example, as you create thank you cards for the gifts celebrating your child's first birthday, you want to include a picture of the birthday boy diving into his cake with his face.
 Rather than permanently attaching a picture or keeping it loose in the card, attach it to the front of the card using photo corners or a photo pocket.

 ♥ Photo pockets.
 Photo pockets are a clever way to house a photo so that it can easily be removed later on.
 Photo pockets can be kept simple and made out of card stock, or you can enhance the pocket by adding a sticker or other embellishments.
 Let's say for example you have a photo of your child on a class trip.
 The pocket could be a picture of a bus.

 For a fun effect, use foam mounting tape.

-Foam mounting tape is a 1/8″ double-sided adhesive.
+Foam tape is a 1/8″ double-sided adhesive.
 It comes in strips that can be cut into smaller pieces.
 Let's say you're creating a Halloween scrape book page that has a spooky background.
-Make the picture of your daughter dressed as a witch "pop" from the page by adding a small piece of the foam mounting tape to the four corners of the photo and one in the center.
+Make the picture of your daughter dressed as a witch "pop" from the page by adding a small piece of the foam mounting double sided tape to the four corners of the photo and one in the center.